karimelkh/dhcp-server-setup/ddns-scen/README.md

 ## Step 1: Get ready PART 1

+> [!NOTE]
+> the virtual machine should be connected to the internet

 Ensure that `bind`, `bind-utils`, `dhcp-server` and `git` (to clone this repo) packages are installed.